+Child Labor

+Торіс Answer Summary

+Child Labor YES Work permits are not required for minors, but employers must have proof of age.

+Minimum age:

-Торіс Answer Summary Work permits are not required for minors, but employers must have proof of age.
-Minimum age: During school hours: 16, but can only be employed during school hours if they have graduated or received an equivalency diploma Outside school hours: 14 Minimum age requirements do not apply to minors working directly for their parents/guardians, working on the home farm, or working in management of livestock Child Labor YES Max hours (does not apply to minors employed by a parent): • Under 16 When school in session: No more than 3 hours a day, except for when there is no school the next day.
+- During school hours: 16, but can only be employed during school hours if they have graduated or received an equivalency diploma - Outside school hours: 14 - Minimum age requirements do not apply to minors working directly for their parents/guardians, working on the home farm, or working in the herding, tending, and management of livestock

+Max hours (does not apply to minors employed by a parent):

+- Under 16 - When school in session: No more than 3 hours a day, except for when there is no school the next day.
 No more than 15 hours per week.
-Cannot work before 7am or after 7pm when school is scheduled the next day.
-Cannot work during school hours.
-When school is not in session: Max 8 hours per day, 40 hours per week.
-Cannot work before 7am or after 9pm. • 16 or over When school in session: No more than 8 hours a day, except for when there is no school the next day.
+May work between the hours of 7 a.m. and 7 p.m., but not during school hours. - When school is not in session: May work up to max 8 hours per day, 40 hours per week.
+Cannot work before 7am or after 9pm. - 16 or over - When school in session: No more than 8 hours a day, except for when there is no school the next day.
 No more than 30 hours per week.
 Cannot work before 6:30am or after 11pm when school is scheduled the next day.
-Cannot work during school hours, unless enrolled in a career education program.

-o When school is not in session: Not specified
+Cannot work during school hours, unless enrolled in a career education program. - o When school is not in session: Not specified